 Results

-Age Specific Rates of Mortality Improvement
+Age-Specific Rates of Mortality Improvement

-For a descriptive look at age-specific mortality change over the period, we first examined the average annual rate of mortality improvement (Rau et al. 2013) with smoothed mortality surfaces (Camarda 2012) for males in the 12 Central and Eastern European countries 1.
-The respective values are expressed in percent.
-Little change or no improvement (-0.5 % to 0.5 %) is depicted in white.
-Improvement in mortality (i.e. mortality decline) is shown in blue and mortality increase in red.
-Darker tones mean major changes in mortality rates.
+For a descriptive look at age-specific mortality change over the period, we first examined the average annual rate of mortality improvement (Rau et al. 2013) with smoothed mortality surfaces (Camarda 2012) for males in the 12 CCE countries (see Fig. 1).
+The respective values are expressed in percentages.
+Little change or no improvement (–0.5 % to 0.5 %) is depicted in white.
+Improvement in mortality (i.e., mortality decline) is shown in blue, and mortality increase is shown in red.
+Darker tones indicate major changes in mortality rates.

+[place Figure 1 about here]

 Almost every country experienced a near-continuous period of increasing mortality rates, from the mid-1960s to the mid-1980s.
 Mortality rate increases were mainly concentrated in the ages between 20 and 80 years.
-After 1985, mortality decreased for a period of around 5 years, most sharply in the BC and FSU.
-Opposing this trend, in the early 1990s the same countries that had made the most progress in reducing mortality experienced intense mortality increases, particularly over working ages.
-Finally, since the mid to late 1990s trends in the region diverged: CE countries experienced mortality reduction over nearly every age, as did the BC of Latvia and Estonia.
-Russia, Ukraine and Lithuania experienced a second sharp period of mortality increase over working ages in the early 2000s, while age-specific trends in Belarus fell somewhere in between the BC and other FSU countries.
+After 1985, mortality decreased for a period of approximately five years, most sharply in the BC and the FSU.
+Opposing this trend, in the early 1990s, the same countries that had made the most progress in reducing mortality experienced intense mortality increases, particularly over working ages.
+Finally, after the mid- to late 1990s, trends in the region diverged: CE countries experienced mortality reduction over nearly every age, as did Latvia and Estonia in the BC.
+Russia, Ukraine, and Lithuania experienced a second sharp period of mortality increase over working ages in the early 2000s, and age-specific trends in Belarus fell somewhere in between the BC and other FSU countries.
 Since the mid-2000s, all countries have experienced mortality improvement.

-[Figure 1 about here]

 Trends in Life Expectancy and Lifespan Disparity

-Figure 2 shows male e0 and e† trends for Central and Eastern European countries from 1960 to the most recent year available.
-From 1960 to 1984 e0 stagnated for most of the countries, some of them even experienced a slow and steady decline (e.g. Russia, Latvia, Estonia, and Ukraine).
-This period was followed by a notable increase in e0 in the mid-1980s, closely corresponding to, although sometimes preceding, Gorbachev’s anti-alcohol campaign shaded in red.
-However, after 1987 life expectancy among these countries started to diverge: CE countries experienced a short period of stagnation or decline followed by an upward trend until the end of the study.
+Figure 2 shows male e0 and e† trends for CEE countries from 1960 to the most recent year available.
+From 1960 to 1984, e0 stagnated for most of the countries, and some of them even experienced a slow and steady decline (e.g., Russia, Latvia, Estonia, and Ukraine).
+This period was followed by a notable increase in e0 in the mid-1980s, closely corresponding to (although sometimes preceding) Gorbachev’s anti-alcohol campaign, shaded in red.
+However, after 1987, life expectancy among these countries started to diverge: CE countries experienced a short period of stagnation or decline followed by an upward trend until the end of the study.
 The BC and other FSU countries experienced a marked decrease in e0 from 1988 to 1994.
-From that point on, e0 improved everywhere, with the exception of Lithuania and the other FSU countries.
-These last countries exhibited a final decrease (Russia, Lithuania) or stagnation (Belarus, Ukraine) in e0 between 1998 and the mid-2000s, followed by sharp increases in the final period from the mid-2000s to the latest available year.
-Estonia experienced particularly rapid improvements in e0 since the mid 1990’s, especially among women (appendix Fig 2).
+Thereafter, e0 improved everywhere except Lithuania and the other FSU countries.
+These last countries exhibited a final decrease (Russia and Lithuania) or stagnation (Belarus and Ukraine) in e0 between 1998 and the mid-2000s, followed by sharp increases in the final period from the mid-2000s to the latest available year.
+Estonia experienced particularly rapid improvements in e0 since the mid-1990s, especially among women (online appendix, Fig. A2).